|

 • Temperance – moderation and self-restraint

-• Justice – fairness, honesty, and acting for the common good
+• Justice – fairness, honesty, acting for the common good

-• True peace (ataraxia) is a resting state, not an emotional high
+• True peace (ataraxia) is calm, not a high

 Negative Visualization